So what is a Cookie exactly? Well, we’re glad you asked.

 This was due to having non-compliant Cookie Banners & Policies.

 This means that 87% are at risk of serious fines for breach of GDPR under Article 5 & 7 and PECR (regulation 6) for NON-compliance relating to their Cookie Banners & Cookie Policies.

-The question is; ….if the IDP can find those in breach so easily… how long until the Regulator comes knocking on your door too?
+The question is; ….if the Seers can find those in the breach so easily… how long until the Regulator comes knocking on your door too?

 Why Risk Fines for non-compliance?

 and it’s free